January: Describe what you do in a memorable way

 May: Join up as a professional

-Gain visibility by becoming an active member of the Usability Professionals Association (UPA).
-The UPA is a non-profit organisation set up to promote usability.
-This year's UPA conference is held in Munich in May.
-Attending the conference gives you automatic UPA membership, with benefits like a glossy magazine and discounts on usability-related products like Morae so you can get your money back fairly quickly.
+Gain visibility by becoming an active member of the User Experience Professionals Association (UXPA).
+The UXPA is a non-profit organisation set up to promote usability and holds an annual conference.
+Attending the conference gives you automatic UXPA membership, with benefits like a glossy magazine and discounts on usability-related products like Morae so you can get your money back fairly quickly.
 If you want to join without attending the conference, membership costs $100 (plus a one-time $25 fee).
 Although its heart is in the US, there are regional groups throughout Europe that run local events.
-These are usually free and you can attend them even if you're not a UPA member.
+These are usually free and you can attend them even if you're not a UXPA member.
 Attending these helps you gain experience from your peers and increases your professional know-how.
 All useful to your company — and to you (when your boss realises).

 June: Keep on top of your game